chkim0820/Intro_AI/README.md

 # AI class
-For Intro to AI class projects
+For projects completed in the Intro to AI course taken in Fall 2023